CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

 While this Code of Conduct provides overall general guidance, there are additional guiding resources with respect to our Corporate Compliance Program available

-Upon initial employment, all staff are required to sign an Employee Acknowledgement form confirming that they have received this Code of Conduct and that they will read, understand and commit to abide to its provisions.
+Upon initial employment, all staff is required to sign an Employee Acknowledgement form confirming that they have received this Code of Conduct and that they will read, understand and commit to abide by its provisions.

 FOR MORE INFORMATION

-For more information on the Corporate Compliance Program, call the Corporate Compliance Officer at (917) 310-3371 Ext: COM.
-Specific institutional policies and procedures can be found in Corporate Compliance, Administration and Human Resources manuals.
+For more information on the Corporate Compliance Program, call the Corporate Compliance Officer at (917) 924-4347 Ext: COM.
+Specific institutional policies and procedures can be found in Corporate Compliance, Administration, and Human Resources manuals.
 Additionally, in-service training programs are scheduled throughout the year.